A Note on Qualified Majority Voting Rules: Introduction

 \section{Introduction}

+\textsc{Every parliament} faces the problem of choosing whether to keep or replace the status quo.
+If the number of legislators who strictly support either alternative (i.e., the status quo or the reform) is large enough, it can be argued that they are certain about which is the best alternative.
+In these situations, their voting rule should swap the winning alternative whenever legislators' preferences fully reverse, for their high degree of certainty would remain unchanged after the reversal.

+Similarly, if neither alternative gathers a large number of strict supporters, it can be argued that legislators are not very certain about which is the best alternative.
+In these situations, their voting rule should perhaps not swap the winning alternative whenever legislators' preferences fully reverse, for their low degree of certainty would remain unchanged after the reversal.
+In other words, whenever legislators are not really sure which is the best alternative, they should probably keep the status quo and avoid undertaking a risky and potentially costly reform.

+This reasoning suggests a natural weakening of the well-known neutrality axiom.
+In environments with just two alternatives, a voting rule is neutral if and only if a complete preference reversal always triggers a swap of the winning alternative.
+In this note, I suggest a weakening of the neutrality axiom (\hyperref[q]{$q$-neutrality}) by which a full preference reversal triggers a swap of the winning alternative if and only if the number of strict supporters of either alternative is sufficiently high.

-\textsc{\textcite[Theorem, p.
-682]{may_52}} showed that \emph{neutrality}, \emph{anonymity}, and \emph{responsiveness} uniquely characterize the simple majority social welfare function whenever there are just two alternatives.
+The neutrality axiom was used by \textcite[Theorem, p.
+682]{may_52} alongside anonymity and responsiveness to uniquely characterize the simple majority social welfare function whenever there are just two alternatives.
 While legislative bodies all across the world routinely employ the simple majority voting rule, particularly important decisions often require special majorities.
-In this paper, voting rules that choose reform if and only if at least $q$ voters strictly support it are called \hyperref[qual]{qualified majorities}.
-Clearly, \hyperref[qual]{qualified majority} voting rules satisfy \hyperref[a]{anonymity} and \hyperref[pr]{responsiveness}, but do not generally satisfy neutrality.
-A natural question then arises: is there some neutrality-type axiom that---when combined with \hyperref[a]{anonymity} and \hyperref[pr]{responsiveness}---characterizes every \hyperref[qual]{qualified majority} voting rule with a quota $q$ strictly greater than half of the voter set?
-The answer is affirmative.
+In this note, voting rules in which there exists some alternative that gets chosen if and only if at least $q>n/2$ voters strictly support it are called \hyperref[qual]{qualified majority voting rules}.
+Now, the alternative that gets selected if and only if it gathers at least $q>n/2$ strict supporters shall be called the reform for that voting rule.

-The neutrality-type axiom I introduce (\hyperref[q]{$q$-neutrality}) states that a voting rule must be independent of the labels of the alternatives \emph{only} for all preference profiles in which some alternative is strictly top-ranked by at least $q$ voters.
-It turns out that the unique \hyperref[a]{anonymous}, \hyperref[pr]{responsive}, and \hyperref[q]{$q$-neutral} voting rule is the \hyperref[qual]{qualified majority} voting rule with quota $q$ if and only if said quota $q$ is strictly greater than half of the voter set.
-Thus, \hyperref[qual]{qualified majority} voting rules with such quotas are precisely distinguished by their \emph{degree} of neutrality.
+Clearly, \hyperref[qual]{qualified majority voting rules} satisfy \hyperref[a]{anonymity} and \hyperref[r]{responsiveness}, but do not generally satisfy neutrality.
+However, this note shows that given any quota $q>n/2$, a voting rule is \hyperref[a]{anonymous}, \hyperref[r]{responsive}, and \hyperref[q]{$q$-neutral} if and only if it is a \hyperref[qual]{qualified majority voting rule} with quota $q$; and that given any quota $q\leqslant n/2$, there exists no \hyperref[a]{anonymous}, \hyperref[r]{responsive}, and \hyperref[q]{$q$-neutral} voting rule.